 But it didn’t help me look at investing in property from an investor’s viewpoint, but only from an estate agent’s.

-So, an estate agent will look at a property and think: “Well, this property is on the market for X. These are the comparison properties.
+So, an estate agent will look at a property and think: “Well, this property is on the market for X. These are the comparable properties.
 These are the sold prices.
 So the average value is going to be Y.”

 An investor, on the other hand, has to think differently.
 The estate agents formula can still be used as a guide but at best it is only a starting point.